nirbhaysinghnarang/CU_Boulder_DSA/README.md

 Worst-case Time Complexity: *O(n^2)*
 ### Algorithmic Procedure
 Recursively select a *pivot* element.
 Sort the input array such that all elements preceding the pivot are less than it and vice verse.
 Loop until sort is complete.

+## Binary Search
+Best-case Time Complexity: *O(1)*
+Worst-case Time Complexity: *O(n log n)*
+### Algorithmic Procedure
+Divide the array into smaller sub-arrays using left and right pointers.
+Compare to the middle of each subarray until subarray is atomic.
+Repeat while element not found or left pointer less than right pointer.